Ikabot-Collective/ikabot/README.md

 1. Construction list

 	The user selects a building, the number of levels to upload, _ikabot_ calculates if it has enough resources and uploads the selected number of levels.
+If you don't have enough resources, it can send them automatically from the cities that you specify.

 2. Send resources